AdobeDocs/analytics-learn.en/help/overview.md

 ---
 title: Analytics Videos and Tutorials
-seo-title: Analytics Videos and Tutorials
 description: A collection of videos and tutorials for Adobe Analytics.
-seo-description: A collection of videos and tutorials for Adobe Analytics.
 feature: overview
 topics:
 audience: all
 activity: use
 doc-type: overview
-author: Doug Moore
 team: Technical Marketing
 ---

 # Overview

-Welcome to the Analytics Tutorials Site.
+Welcome to the [!DNL Analytics] Tutorials Site.
 Using these tutorials along with the [documentation](https://docs.adobe.com/content/help/en/analytics/landing/home.html) will give you a better understanding how to use Adobe Analytics to gain customer insights faster than ever.
 To get started,
 * See the **"What's New"** section below for the latest goodies
 * **Staff Picks** highlights some of our favorite content
 * Explore the content by topic and subtopic in the **left navigation**